-The current legal framework for legal migration to Thailand covers several possibilities for migration but complicated procedures, changing regulation, and the comparative ease of working without documents means that there are several gaps.
-The ILO's 2019 Thailand Migration Report highlighted these inconsistencies in the migration policy framework that led to a sustained pattern of irregular migration.
+The current legal framework for legal migration to Thailand covers several possibilities for migration but complicated procedures, changing regulation, and the comparative ease of working without documents create some gaps.
+The ILO's 2019 Thailand Migration Report highlighted these gaps in the migration policy framework that led to a sustained pattern of irregular migration.
 Their research found that irregular migration was faster by an average of 78 days and cheaper by about \$286, compared to official migration routes, including time to obtain correct documents.
-The ILO noted that policy is unpredictable and there is no long-term migration policy, relying instead on sporadic regularization of undocumented migrants and a nationality verification process.
+The ILO noted there is a reliance on sporadic regularization of undocumented migrants and a nationality verification process.
 This means migrants are often uncertain of their situation and oscillate between documented and undocumented status.
-For example, the pink card only offers temporary legal status whilst workers try to complete the burdensome NV process -failing very often.
+For example, the pink card only offers temporary legal status whilst workers try to complete the burdensome NV process-failing very often.14